stevemk14ebr/OpenSSL_Wrapper/README.md

 -C++ std::string wrappers to all functions

-To use the other hash functions simple change "SHA256" in call to EVP_get_digestbyname to any other that openssl accepts
+To use the other hash functions simply change "SHA256" in the call to EVP_get_digestbyname to any other that openssl accepts